The Connected Campus: The Future of Hybrid Learning

 Touchless Classrooms include equipping spaces with sensors where lights, screens, and even air conditioning automatically turn on when people walk into the classroom, so the room works more efficiently without the need to touch any technology.

 Video conferencing tools play an important role in the hybrid classroom.
 Having the right video camera, audio, and other interactive tools such as whiteboard software can improve student engagement from any location.
-Classroom can have screens that display online students.
+Classrooms can have screens that display online students.
 Students connecting over Teams and Zoom can use features like “raise hands” if they have a question, and “breakout rooms” to work in groups, helping to improve the engagement between remote learners and students in the classroom.

 A central database that can control and monitor all the different technologies is vital to managing a smart campus.
 Higher education institutions can keep track of space utilization, altering class schedules and maximum capacities.
 Room schedulers and remote management tools can minimize downtime and monitor the campus from anywhere.